scienxlab/redflag/README.md

 [![PyPI versions](https://img.shields.io/pypi/pyversions/redflag.svg)](https://pypi.org/project/redflag/)
 [![PyPI license](https://img.shields.io/pypi/l/redflag.svg)](https://pypi.org/project/redflag/)

 🚩 `redflag` aims to be an automatic safety net for machine learning datasets.
-The vision is to accept input of a Pandas `DataFrame` or NumPy `ndarray` (one for each of the input `X` and target `y` in a machine learning task). `redflag` will provide an analysis of each feature, and of the target, including aspects such as class imbalance, outliers, anomalous data patterns, threats to the IID assumption, and so on.
+The vision is to accept input of a Pandas `DataFrame` or NumPy `ndarray` (one for each of the input `X` and target `y` in a machine learning task). `redflag` will provide an analysis of each feature, and of the target, including aspects such as class imbalance, leakage, outliers, anomalous data patterns, threats to the IID assumption, and so on.
 The goal is to complement other projects like `pandas-profiling` and `greatexpectations`.

 ⚠️ **This project is very rough and does not do much yet.
 The API will very likely change without warning.
 Please consider contributing!**